UNMC_Acronym_Vert_sm_4c

 Upcoming opportunities are regularly featured in our CHRI Research Bulletin, a monthly member and supporter newsletter.

-• Mini grants will be funded for a maximum of $15,000 and are designed for small research studies, exploratory projects, etc. Full, associate and trainee members are eligible and encouraged to apply.
+• CHRI Mini-Grants will be funded for a maximum of $15,000.
+The Mini-Grant is designed for small research studies, exploratory projects, etc. Full, associate and trainee members are eligible and encouraged to apply.

 National Institutes of Health Biosketches are required for principal investigators and co-investigators.
 Supplementary sections for animal or human subject research are required based on project.
 Guide to completing the application and templates for the required sections are available on the CHRI Member Portal (access is granted once membership is processed).

-Applications for all CHRI grants will be accepted quarterly with the following deadlines: February 15, May 15, August 15 and November 15 (deadlines are respected regardless of the day of the week they fall on, and applicants have until midnight on the deadline to submit).
+Applications for regular-cycle CHRI grants will be accepted quarterly with the following deadlines: February 15, May 15, August 15 and November 15 (deadlines are respected regardless of the day of the week they fall on, and applicants have until midnight on the deadline to submit).
+Special calls have particular due dates, refer to the RFA.

 Important: For studies requiring services from the Pediatric Research Office / involving human subjects, please submit your proposal, including budget/protocol, to matthew.vanormer@unmc.edu at least one week prior to the grant submission deadline for review.

 Detailed instructions, forms and applications are found on our CHRI Member Portal.
-Access to the portal is granted once membership is formalized.
+Access to the portal is granted once membership is formalized or can be granted after application is submitted by contacting chri@unmc.edu..

-Along with more general health disparities, we encourage applications on disparities that focus on pediatric cancer.
-Reducing health disparities in cancer is one of UNMC's primary goals.
-Health disparities in cancer are complex and required larger teams with a variety of skills to identify novel strategies to address them.
+Along with AI/ML proposals, we encourage applications that focus on pediatric cancer.
+Reducing health impacts in cancer is one of UNMC's primary goals.
+Advances in cancer are complex and the use of AI/ML and teams with a variety of skills to identify novel strategies to address them will be necessary to impact outcomes.

 AWARD DESCRIPTION: We anticipate two awards will be given, with one specifically focused on pediatric cancer.
 Awards will be for up to $50,000 for one year.
 A no-cost extension for a second year is possible.